P: 027 234 9560

 We will spend thirteen days in Japan, but you will see that Kyoto alone needs years to explore.

 Our main focus will be on Reiki, but we will also have some time to see temples and shrines as well as going on one or the other shopping spree.
+The Japan Tours are for those who would like to take part in all activities.

 The arrival day will be quite hard, but I encourage you not to sleep too early or at inappropriate times to get used to the new time zone.
 Change the time of your watch/mobile as soon as you leave home and never think about what time it will be elsewhere.
 Take it from me, I travel frequently and this way you will avoid most of the jetlag.